 To recap, I think we need to take these examples both in the competencies but also principles for Designing our organisations.
 It becomes an excellent illustrative framework for a lot of the ideas that I’ve already been sharing, both in terms of competences (read here about the Key Skills to compete in the Future of Work) and organisational design (for example with the strong parallel with design thinking principles).

 And you?
-What do you think of Jazz as a metaphor for management and leadership?
+What do you think of Jazz as a metaphor for leadership?